10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 How to fix it

-To prevent root-rot in the future, ascertain that the pot has a drainage hole and that the soil is well-drained to prevent it from getting soggy.
+To prevent root-rot in the future, ascertain that the pot has a drainage hole and the soil is well-draining to prevent it from getting soggy.

 2. Poor quality Soil

-Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can result in reduced growth and death of your Teddy Bear Vine.
+Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can result in reduced growth and death of the plant.

 How to fix it

-Grow your Teddy Bear Vine in succulents soil which is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
+Grow your Teddy Bear Plant in succulents soil which is rich in organic matter to prevent it from getting soggy while providing the required nutrients.

-Overfeeding Teddy Bear Vine will result in death of the roots due to fertilizer burn.
-When the roots die, they cannot take up the nutrients and water required for photosynthesis, thus the plant begins to die due to lack of food.
+Overfeeding will result in death of the roots due to fertilizer burn.
+This implies they cannot take up the nutrients and water required for photosynthesis, thus, the plant begins to die due to lack of food.

-At the same time, underfeeding the plant implies that the plant is not getting enough nutrients needed for growth, therefore, the plant begins to die.
+On the other hand, underfeeding the plant means that the plant is not getting enough nutrients needed for growth, therefore, it begins to die.

 How to fix it

-Feed your Teddy Bear Vine every 4 weeks during the growing season with a balanced, water-soluble fertilizer for a lush growth.
-Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn and death of the plant.
-Learn more on how to feed houseplants.
+Feed your Teddy Bear Vine with a balanced, water-soluble fertilizer every 4 weeks in spring and summer for a lush growth.
+Withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn and death of the plant.

 4. Pest infestations

-Teddy Bear Vine is prone to sap-sucking insects like aphids and spider mites.
+Teddy Bear Vine is prone to sap-sucking insects like aphids and spider mites which are more common in poorly ventilated, dry conditions.
 These pests may cause the plant to become dehydrated, stunted and to begin to die.

 How to fix it

-Make sure that your Teddy Bear Vine is healthy by providing it with the proper growing conditions.
-The pests infestations may be prevalent in dry conditions.
+Make sure that your plant is healthy at all times by giving it the right growing conditions.

-If your Teddy Bear Vine becomes extremely pot-bound, it begins to wilt, drop leaves and will eventually die.
+If the plant becomes pot-bound, it begins to wilt, drop leaves and will eventually die.
 This is because the roots have filled the pot and there is very little soil to hold water when you water the plant.
 This will cause the plant to wilt, drop leaves and may die.

 How to fix it

-Thereafter, repot your Teddy Bear Vine at the beginning of the growing season when it has become root-bound.
-Take a look at these terracotta pots with saucer on Amazon.
+Thereafter, repot the plant at the beginning of the growing season (spring to early summer) when it is root-bound.

 Adequate light is necessary for photosynthesis, the process by which plants make food needed for growth and energy.
-Too little light for Teddy Bear Vine means that the plant cannot make enough food for growth and development which results in stunted growth and death of the plant.
+Too little light means that the plant cannot make enough food for growth and development which results in stunted growth and death of the plant.

 How to fix it

-Position your Teddy Bear Vine infront of a brightly-lit window where it will receive bright indirect light with 4-6 hours of morning or late afteroon sunshine or instal grow lights if the natural lighting is not adequate.
-Take a look at these full spectrum grow lights on Amazon.
+Position your Teddy Bear Vine in bright indirect light with 4-6 hours of morning or late afteroon sunshine or instal grow lights if the natural lighting is not adequate.

-Teddy Bear Vine grows best in average room humidity.
-However, too low air humidity will result in dry and shrivelled leaves, leaf drop and eventual death of the plant.
+Too dry air leads to very low air humidity resulting in dry and shrivelled leaves, leaf drop and eventual death of the plant.

 How to fix it

-To increase humidity for your Teddy Bear Vine, you may group the plants together, grow the plant in a well-lit bathroom and other humid areas in the home.
+To increase humidity for your Teddy Bear Vine, group the plants together or grow the plant in a well-lit bathroom and other humid areas in the home.
 You may also set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.

-Underwatering means that there is too little moisture in the soil and therefore, the plant has no water to take up to the leaves.
+Underwatering implies that there is too little moisture in the soil, therefore, the plant has no water to take up to the leaves.
 Thus, the leaves begin to drop and eventually the plant may die if the situation is not corrected.

 How to fix it

-Exposing your Teddy Bear Vine to hot direct sunlight will result in wilting, leaf drop and eventual death of the plant.
-It blossoms in bright, indirect light with some morning sunshine but not hot direct sunlight.
+Exposing your Teddy Bear Vine to hot sunshine will result in wilting, leaf drop and eventual death of the plant.

 How to fix it

-Place your Teddy Bear Vine in a more shaded spot or instal a light curtain to shield the plant from hot direct sunlight to prevent its eventual death.
+Place your Teddy Bear Vine in a more shaded spot or instal a light curtain to filter the sunlight.

 How to fix it